 coast of Inkoo.
 In late autumn or just at the beginning of the prolonged darkness in Lapland (when turists disappear) I enjoy a trip up north.
 I prefer to travel by boat, but regrettably seldom.
-I have an ambition to live a month in the Orkneys or in Vardø, and to spend part of the winter in Honningsvåg.
+I have an ambition to live a month in the Orkneys or in Vardø, and to spend some time in Honningsvåg, or possibly in Siberia.
+Krasnoyarsk, maybe.
 One of my favourite paintings is by Reidar Särestöniemi Where Lynx and Arctic Ocean Meet (1974).
 I also like Fanny Churberg's portrayals of night and half light.
-Mona Lisa just isn't my type, and I have no time for the Finnish idealisation of sordid rusticity which so often imbues our art, and especially our films.
+Mona Lisa just isn't my type, and I have no time for the Finnish idealisation of sordid rusticity which so often imbues our art, especially our films.

 Hobbies?
 I don't really have any.
 I do indeed enjoy spending time with other people, good food, wine - notably port and sherry - likewise Finnish lager, and a bit of peaceful cycling.
-On top of these, family life, visitors and listening to music, magazines, newspapers and relatives nicely consume all the time that I should otherwise devote to edifying hobbies.
+On top of these, life at home, visitors and listening to music, magazines, newspapers and relatives nicely consume all the time that I should otherwise devote to edifying hobbies.
 For years I was a private businessman.
 If someone asks, I still do something for the Nevelyn Media Oy.
 I own the company with one of my friend.
 In my day I did a lot of travelling, and for a variety of reasons lived abroad for many years (Riga, London, Konstancin Jeziorna near Warsaw and Moscow).
 I went to Thailand twice, including Ayutthaya, its 17th century capital, Iceland, Australia and Vietnam.
 With my son Rudolf (now 16) I went to see sperm whales around the Lofoten Islands.
-Nowadays I enjoy sitting at home in Helsinki or in my other home still in Tampere.
-I work in Tampere, yet my family lives in Helsinki.
-My wife is very smart and hard-working person, which also her employer recognises.
-Indeed, I don't have any special hobbies - and certainly none of any glamour.
-Due to my work I'm often also in Tampere.
-In principle I go in for fitness.
-In practice I read a lot as such a dry sort of fellow would.
-I often stay awake at night.
+I spend one and a half week in a river boat when experiencing Volga and Don rivers.
+Some time ago I went to Hong Kong .